oljapriya/mvc_tech_blog/README.md

 `npm install`

 ## Usage
-Run the following command at the root of your project and answer the prompted qustions:&nbsp
+Run the following command at the root of your project and answer the prompted qustions: &nbsp
-`mysql -u root -p`&nbsp
+`mysql -u root -p` &nbsp
-Enter SW when promted&nbsp
+Enter SW when promted &nbsp
-`source db/schema.sql`&nbsp
+`source db/schema.sql` &nbsp
 `quit`
 `npm run seed`
 `npm start`